-Each exam will be available for a 7- day period (review course schedule for dates).
-It is the student's responsibility to take the exam within the allotted amount of time; therefore failure to complete the exam will result in a zero.
+Your final grade will be based, in part, on THREE 75 question multiple-choice/true-false exams.
+All exams will be administered in class on designated testing days provided in the course schedule (See below).
+It is the student's responsibility to take the exam on time.
 Make-up exams are not an option in this course.
-Should you miss an exam, you will have the option of taking EXAM 6, a cumulative exam final, which will replace your lowest exam grade.
+Should you miss an exam, you will have the option of taking EXAM 4, a cumulative final exam, which will replace your lowest exam grade.
+Exam 4 will be available at the testing center only.